-Development Anthropology is a detailed examination of how anthropology is used in international development projects.
-Written from a practitioner’s standpoint, and containing numerous examples and case studies, the book aims to provide students with a comprehensive overview of what development anthropologists do, how they do it, and what problems they encounter in their work.
-The first part of the book looks at the evolution of both applied anthropology and international development, and how these have been involved with each other since the 1950s.
-The second, and main, part of the book focuses on how development projects work, and how anthropology is used in their design, implementation, and evaluation.
-The final section of the book looks at how both development and anthropology must change in order to be more effective.
-An appendix outlines what students should do to plan a career in development anthropology.
+“Students will really appreciate this book.
+It has a rare combination of humor, clarity, exceptional writing, and, above all, a precision in outlining skills and knowledge for practice.
+As a professional, I learned much that will be useful to me.” —Alexander M. Ervin, University of Saskatchewan “At last, a textbook on development anthropology that is comprehensive, clearly written, and up-to-date!
+Nolan provides an exceptionally useful framework for analyzing development projects, carefully illustrated with mini-case studies.” —Linda Stone, Washington State University “Nolan’s book should be a backpack staple for the practitioner of grassroots development.” —Jan Knippers Black, Monterey Institute of International Studies Development Anthropology is a detailed examination of anthropology’s many uses in international development projects.
+Written from a practitioner’s standpoint and containing numerous examples and case studies, the book provides students with a comprehensive overview of what development anthropologists do, how they do it, and what problems they encounter in their work.
+The book outlines the evolution of both applied anthropology and international development and their involvement with each other throughout the latter half of the twentieth century.
+It focuses on how development projects work and how anthropology is used in project design, implementation, and evaluation.
+The final section of the book considers how both development and anthropology must change in order to become more effective.
+An appendix provides practical advice to students considering a career in development anthropology.

 Table of Contents